18 Existing project, GitHub last

 If your local project was already a Git repo and was up-to-date, move on.
 Otherwise, you probably need to stage and commit.

 - Click the “Git” tab in upper right pane

 - Check “Staged” box for all files you want to commit.

-- When to reconsider: this will all go to GitHub.
-So do consider if that is appropriate for each file.
+- When to do otherwise: this will all go to GitHub.
+So consider if that is appropriate for each file.
 You can absolutely keep a file locally, without committing it to the Git repo and sending to GitHub.
 Just let it sit there in your Git pane, without being staged.
 No harm will be done.
 If this is a long-term situation, list the file in

 - If you’re not already in the Git pop-up, click “Commit”